 However, if you understand that the body is always trying to make the best of the situation, given the resources available to it, you begin to see what we generally are referring to as diseases are in fact the body’s attempts to survive the onslaught of waste.
 Both inflammation and infection are in fact not diseases.
 They are part of the body’s first line of defence.
 Various organs and systems in the body are designed to deal efficiently with the daily generated waste products.
 What we call disease is conceived out of some obstruction to these organs performing their tasks.
 Let us look more closely at the miracles our bodies perform each day in its attempt to keep us free from waste.

-- The liver breaks down cellular components and detoxifies drugs, alcohol and various noxious substances.
+a) The liver breaks down cellular components and detoxifies drugs, alcohol, and various noxious substances.

-- The colon excretes faecal matter, mucus, dead bacteria and parasites.
+d) The colon excretes faecal matter, mucus, dead bacteria, and parasites.

-- The hair and nails remove proteins, excessive mineral salts, pigments and oil.
+e) The hair and nails remove proteins, excessive mineral salts, pigments, and oil.

 So, once again the result is congestion, which in turn hinders waste matter from leaving the body.
 This is why drinking water is the greatest therapy of all.
-Isn’t it tragic that most of us in the ‘civilized’ world have water in abundance and yet take it for granted and the so-called third world have so little of it and treat it as the precious commodity that it is.
-For most of us, if we were simply drinking enough water, all the above functions would take place effortlessly, allowing for no congestion and build up of toxins in the system.
+Isn’t it tragic that most of us in the ‘civilised’ world have water in abundance and yet take it for granted, and the so-called third world has so little of it and treat it as the precious commodity that it is?
+For most of us, if we were simply drinking enough water, all the above functions would take place effortlessly, allowing for no congestion and build-up of toxins in the system.
 All major diseases are caused and preceded by some form of obstruction.
 For example:

 ii) a kidney stone can lead to the retention of urine and raise the pressure of the blood against the arteries, causing hypertension.